513: The Brain That Wouldn't Die

 Humpty-backed camels …

 A line from “The Unicorn,” a song written by poet Shel Silverstein that became very popular in 1968 after it was recorded by the Irish Rovers.
-Lyrics: “There was green alligators and long-necked geese/Humpty-backed camels and some chimpanzees/Some cats and rats and elephants, but sure as you're born/The loveliest of all was the unicorn.”
+Lyrics: “There was green alligators and long-necked geese/Some humpty-backed camels and some chimpanzees/Some cats and rats and elephants, but sure as you're born/The loveliest of all was the unicorn.”

 To boldly go where no man ...